 For a long time, Britain's law on blasphemy only covered insults against a Christian God.
 The law was finally struck from the books just a few years ago.

 Often, political and social conflicts within a country are veiled within accusations of blasphemy.
 In Russia, charges of blasphemy were used against the band Pussy Riot.
-Three women were convicted in August as a result of their protests against President Vladimir Putin through a "punk prayer" they sang in a Moscow church.
+Three women were convicted in August as a result of their protests against President Vladimir Putin through a "punk prayer" they performed in a Moscow church.
 In a conviction that caused international outrage, two of the band members were sent to prison camp.

-In many countries, long sentences are commonly handed out due to blasphemy, while others punished the act with the death penalty.
+In many Islamic countries, long sentences are commonly handed out due to blasphemy, while others punished the act with the death penalty.
 Last Wednesday (November 28, 2012) a blasphemy judgment was handed down in Egypt.